RongjiangWang/SPGRN_2020/README.md

-A variant of FORTRAN code QSSP generating a Green's function database of synthetic seismograms based on a spherically symmetric earth model.
+A variant of FORTRAN code QSSP to generate a Green's function database of synthetic seismograms based on a spherically symmetric earth model.

 For Windows user, the executable file is provided under folder "WindowsEXE".
 Linux user may compile the source codes with "gfortran" via a single command like, e.g.,